Gen-AI-In-Software-Development/List-Of-Units/Unit25-Cloud-Computing/README.md

 ```

 ### Critique
-The first solution provided did not mention that an administrator account was required to
+The first solution that was provided made no mention of the need for an administrator to
-approve the use of these services.
+approve the use of the service.
+Now, we learn that we need one.
 Rating: poor.

 ### Example 2.5 I would like to deploy a simple hello world service to FN project.
 Please provide directions.